RancidDax/namazu.tools/uwu.md

     {: .note }
     If you did this mechanic correctly, the boss will now have 3 stacks of awakened.
 The last stack to Awaken the boss will apply later.

 1. **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.

-**Aerial Blast**: Heavy Raidwide.
+1. **Aerial Blast**: Heavy Raidwide.
 Party stack tightly slightly south of mid.

-Sisters will spawn.
+1. Sisters will spawn.

-**Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.
+1. **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.

-Party to stack on **Waymark 4**, Mistral Songs will target two non-tanks from sisters.
+1. Party to stack on **Waymark 4**, Mistral Songs will target two non-tanks from sisters.

-MT and OT dodge Wicked Wheel (PBAOE) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the Mistral Songs each.
+1. MT and OT dodge Wicked Wheel (PBAOE) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the Mistral Songs each.

     {: .tanks }
     > Intercept Priority
     >
     > MT = NORTH > EAST
     >
     > OT = SOUTH > WEST

-**Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.
+1. **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.

-Party and Tanks to dodge Tornadoes (Spawning on tank locations)
+1. Party and Tanks to dodge Tornadoes (Spawning on tank locations)

     {: .note }
     If Tornadoes are on SOUTH and EAST, ranged can dodge out towards wall for safety.

-Party to stack behind boss.
+1. Party to stack behind boss.

-Second plumes spawn, wait for them to gather and AOE them down as fast as possible.
+1. Second plumes spawn, wait for them to gather and AOE them down as fast as possible.

-OT takes EAST Tether, Caster take WEST Tether, walk Tether to edge of blue circle.
+1. OT takes EAST Tether, Caster take WEST Tether, walk Tether to edge of blue circle.

-Heavy Raidwide and **Downburst** on MT, followed by **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.
+1. Heavy Raidwide and **Downburst** on MT, followed by **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.

-Party stack behind Garuda, burn down boss, should phase at this point.
+1. Party stack behind Garuda, burn down boss, should phase at this point.

-Otherwise:
 1. Slipstream
-2. Wicked Wheel (Dodge out of AOE and then in IMMEDIATELY)
+1. Wicked Wheel (Dodge out of AOE and then in IMMEDIATELY)
-3. Downburst
+1. Downburst
-4. Slipstream
+1. Slipstream
-5. Enrage
+1. Enrage

 **Enrage Timer is 2:55**